equal care and support worker

 Salary

-The rate works out at £10 per hour and is a lot higher than many agencies because they don't include travel time and often factor in holiday allowance to the rate they advertise.
+The employed rate works out at £12.00 per hour and is a lot higher than many agencies because they don't include travel time and often factor in holiday allowance to the rate they advertise.
 We don't stop paying you just because you're going from one person's house to another and your holiday allowance is not included in the rate.

 Expenses